 Ensure “Read from file” is checked, then click the “Browse” button next to “Text File.”
 Navigate to the text file you created earlier in the Now Playing Simple add-on in foobar2000.

 Play some music in foobar2000 if you aren’t doing so already.
-You should now see the title and composer of the song as described above scrolling across the screen.
+You should now see the title and composer of the song as described above displayed via your text source.
 If it says “No Music”, or the title isn’t changing, try pausing, stopping, or switching the song.
 It may help to go back to the Now Playing Simple add-on in foobar2000 and make sure “On every second” is checked under “Events.”

 How to make the song title pretty and add cool effects